Canjia-Huang/bass-tabs/README.md

 The tabs that I have personally transcribed include the original extracted bass audio, so if you are uncertain about any of the notes, you can cross-reference the audio for verification.

 I will be providing updates on the progress of my transcription work.
-If there are any other songs you are interested in, please let me know in the issues section, and I will consider transcribing them, but cannot guarantee completion :(
+If there are any other songs you are interested in, please let me know in the issues section, and I will consider transcribing them, but cannot guarantee completion :sneezing_face:.
 Due to my personal preferences, the majority of these tabs are related to J-pop, Britpop songs, or anime songs.

 If you utilize the tabs I have personally transcribed to perform and upload to public platforms, I would be most appreciative if you could provide proper attribution and cite me as the source :kissing_heart:.